 We celebrate the hard-fought victories that we have accomplished together with our supporters.
 Our efforts are making real and sustainable changes in the communities we serve.

-Yet, despite this progress, we cannot become complacent.
-We continue pushing back against the onslaught of exclusionary and anti-democratic legislation in the Deep South: bills criminalizing and silencing LGBTQ+ youth, anti-protest bills, voter suppression bills, anti-inclusionary education bills, and more.
+Yet, despite this progress, we are facing a critical moment for our democracy and country .
+We must continue pushing back against the onslaught of exclusionary and anti-democratic legislation in the Deep South: bills criminalizing and silencing LGBTQ+ youth, voter suppression bills, attacks on public education and free speech, and more.

 We recognize that these harmful measures are just the latest backlash to our movement for justice and equity and to our shared success in dismantling white supremacy, strengthening intersectional movements, and advancing the human rights of all people.